-For the Cyclone Idai response, at provincial level, the Government has activated three coordination hubs - Beira, Chimoio and Quelimane.
+For the Cyclones Kenneth and Idai responses, at provincial level, the Government has activated four coordination hubs - Pemba, Beira, Chimoio and Quelimani.
 Humanitarian partners have established presences in each of these locations to facilitate operational coordination and support the Government-led response.

+On 22 March 2019, the global Inter-Agency Standing Committee (IASC) activated a System-Wide Scale-Up to facilitate the response to Cyclone Idai.
 Multiple humanitarian partners have surged additional capacity to Mozambique in order to ramp-up emergency operations.
 Some of the INGO partners in Mozambique are organised in consortiums and have the capacity to implement multiple activities across clusters/ sectors within districts impacted by crises.